mamadfrhi/Germany-Corona-Light/README.md

 ### Test Localization 🇩🇪🇬🇧

-- In order to test the app in 🇩🇪 do the following in simulator...
+- To test the app in 🇩🇪 do the following in the simulator...

 - `Settings > General > Language & Region > Deutsch`